Skip to content

 Wonder Woman vol. 5 by Greg Rucka: Rebirth

-Here is the official synopsis : Who is Wonder Woman really?
+Who is Wonder Woman, really?
 She’s about to find out.
-Themyscira, the island paradise she left behind to defend Earth from the war god Ares, has vanished, and the magical power of her Lasso of Truth has disappeared along with it.
-In a sprawling saga that bridges her first year as a hero with the present day, the Amazon Princess must team up with her greatest enemy—the brutal beast-woman Cheetah—to find her vanished homeland and seek the truth about her origins.
+Themyscira, the island paradise she once called home, has vanished, and the mystical power of her Lasso of Truth has disappeared with it.
+As Diana embarks on a dangerous quest for answers, she must forge an uneasy alliance with her greatest enemy—the savage Cheetah—to uncover the truth about her origins and reclaim the world she lost.

 Rebirth: The Deluxe Editions